zozs/i/README.md

 # i

-i is a upload service over HTTP that you can run on your own service.
+i is a upload service over HTTP that you can run on your own server.

-It is useful for example to easily upload screenshots from your computer to your own server, and get a short URL such as `https://i.example.com/oYP59upc.png` in return, which you can send to your friends over, e.g., chat or mail.
+It is useful to, for example, easily upload screenshots from your computer to your own server, and get a short URL such as `https://i.example.com/oYP59upc.png`, which you can send to your friends over, e.g., chat or mail.

 It works over HTTP, which makes it easy to upload files using different clients.
+It is also easy to both upload and download files from everywhere in the world, as long as you can make a regular HTTP connection.
 If desired, it uses HTTP Basic Authentication to ensure that not everyone can upload files to your server.
 Filenames are auto-generated random strings (by default), to avoid file enumeration.
-Optionally, you can also upload with the real filename.
+Optionally, you can also upload and keep the original filename.

 ## Compile